Still waiting for your settlement check? Here’s what you can do if the insurance company is withholding your injury compensation.

 - Your attorney has been notified of liens against your settlement proceeds and is waiting for confirmation on each lien

-- Your attorney is in the process of negotiating your medical liens, so you end up with more of your money
+- Your attorney is in the process of negotiating your medical bills and liens, so you end up with more of your money

 Take Action on Settlement Check Delays

-If the claims adjuster said you’d receive the paperwork and check within a week or so, then calling after a week is reasonable.
-If you were told it would be two or three weeks, you should probably wait at least two weeks before calling.
+If you were told to expect your check in two or three weeks, you should probably wait at least three weeks before calling.